samb8s/PsrPopPy/README.md

 visualize.py
 ------------

 More detailed population model viewer.
-Make histograms, scatter plots, etc
+Make histograms, scatter plots, etc. This is a little slow, I think due to the large number of points being plotted.
+Thi s might want some work.